Deaf Again: An Inside Look

 Bottom line: We all need a place to belong.
 In order to find it, we must first be true to ourselves.

 There was a time when I used to travel everywhere and do presentations based on Deaf Again.
 Due to numerous other commitments, I rarely do this anymore.
 But I feel so strongly

 about making this information acessible to everyone that there's now a

 available right here on Deaf Culture Online.

 All you have to do is sign up online and the entire works will be emailed to you -- at no charge -- in seven different installments.
 It's divided up in such a manner that each installment sheds new light on a unique perspective.
 A perspective that many people in the mainstream world may not have been aware of before.
 It'll definitely open some eyes.
-Also, this format makes for convenient reading assignments in ASL and Deaf Studies courses.
-Either way, enjoy and make the most of it!
+Enjoy!